-- 196. (1) The Committee of Chairpersons consists of - - (a) the Chairperson of Committees; - (b) the Deputy Chairperson of Committees; and - (c) the chairperson of each Assembly committee and each Assembly member who is a chairperson or co-chairperson of a joint committee, or an Assembly member of the committee designated by the chairperson. - (2) The Committee may co-opt the chairperson of an ad hoc committee as a member of the Committee.
+- 196. (1) The Committee of Chairpersons consists of - - (a) the House Chairpersons; and - (b) the chairperson of each Assembly committee and each Assembly member who is a chairperson or co-chairperson of a joint committee, or an Assembly member of the committee designated by the chairperson.